JuanLara18/AlgorithmsUN2023I/README.md

 # Algorithms

-This repository is for the Algorithms course at the National University of Colombia for the 2023-1 semester
+This repository is for the Algorithms course at the National University of Colombia for the 2023-1 semester.
+In the following is a description of each work developed

----

 ### 1 __Introduction to the Python Laboratory Task with Numpy, Pandas, and Data Visualization__: